 It’s essential to choose a name that fits with your blog's future.
 Pinch of Yum works for blogging about vegan recipes, breakfast foods, desserts, and anything food-related.

 No matter what you choose to blog about, your blog is your platform to show the world who you are.
 So it’s vital to look at your main motivations behind starting your blog.

 I started NameBounce because manually searching for a business name (and blog name) is challenging.
-I wanted to make the process simple and fun.
+I wanted to make the process fun and straightforward.
 That’s one of the reasons I chose to name this site NameBounce.
 It's simple (with two syllables), and the word bounce (with the orange colors throughout the site) makes it fun.

-After you look at why you want to start a blog, finding a memorable name will become much easier!
+After evaluating why you want to start a blog, finding a memorable name will become much easier!